-We will confirm arrangements at Newcastle this year in due course.
+We will confirm arrangements in London this year in due course.
 In the past we have provided fresh fruit at serving points all day, while biscuits were served in individually wrapped servings.
 This is for a number of reasons:

 To avoid cross-contamination with allergens.

 To reduce waste (perhaps counter-intuitively) – any uneaten biscuits from a platter of unwrapped biscuits have to be discarded after that serving, whereas wrapped biscuits can be kept and put out at the next serving

 Hygiene - so that unwrapped biscuits are not potentially handled by multiple people before you eat them